manpagez: man pages & more

 H level [title [suffix]]

-heading marks of the form a.b.c..., with up to fourteen levels
+a.b.c..., with up to fourteen levels of nesting.
+Each level's

-each H call and is reset to zero when a more significant level
+to zero when a more significant level is specified.
+"1" is the

-is specified.
-"1" is the most significant or coarsest division
+most significant or coarsest division of the document.
+Text

-of the document.
-Text after an H call is formatted as a
+after an H call is formatted as a paragraph; calling P is

-footnote. suffix should not interpolate the F string; specify a
+suffix should not interpolate the F string; specify a footnote

-footnote mark explicitly.
+mark explicitly.
 See FS.

-Heading behavior is highly configurable.
+Heading behavior is configurable.
 Several registers set

-value are handled in one way, and those above it another.
+are handled in one way, and those above it another.
 For

 Heading layout.
 Register Ej sets a threshold for page breaking

 (ejection) prior to a heading.
-If not preceded by a page break,
+If not preceded by a page

-sets a threshold below which vertical space follows it.
-If the
+register Hs sets a threshold within which vertical space

-heading level is not less than both of these, a run-in heading
+follows it.
+If the heading level is above both of these, and

 Heading number format.
 Registers named H1 through H14 store

 counters for each heading level.
-Their values are printed using
+Their values are printed

-a dot in this case as well, clear the H1dot register.
+to omit a dot in this case as well, clear the H1dot register.

-hook macros in expectation of the following parameters.
+macros in expectation of the following parameters.
 The

 argument declared-level is the level argument to H, or 0 for